Constables in the United States: Vermont

 In Vermont, constables are generally elected by the town.
 They are charged with service of process; the destruction of unlicensed or dangerous dogs or wolf-hybrids, and of injured deer; removal of disorderly people from town meetings; collection of taxes, when no tax collector is elected; and other duties.
 Constables have full law enforcement authority unless the town votes to either remove the authority or require training before such authority is exercised.
 Cities and villages may also have constables.
 Their duties and method of selection are governed by the corporation's charter.

 Effective July 1, 2010, town clerks must certify constables are duly elected or appointed and the town has not voted to limit the constable's authority to engage in enforcement activities.
 Further, constables must certify they have successfully completed a basic training course and will complete the required annual in-service training.

+Virginia

+In Virginia, except for civil matters, "[t]he police force of a locality is hereby invested with all the power and authority which formerly belonged to the office of constable at common law," and some cities such as Norfolk, Virginia, continue to have an office of a "high constable."

 West Virginia

 David F. Green of Davy, West Virginia, was the last person to hold the elected office of constable in West Virginia.

 The office of Constable was abolished in West Virginia in 1976.